 If you have heard it before, you might be wondering what the word really indicates.
-This word is used in various situations, and take on various meanings.
+This word is used very often in various situations, and takes on various meanings.
 It is one of the most widely used Japanese words and it is very convenient to know it.
 So what does it mean, and how can you use it while you are in Japan?

 “Daijobu” is written with Japanese kanji using the characters “大” (dai) meaning “big”, 丈 (jo) meaning “height” or “stature”, and 夫 (bu) meaning “husband”.
 Originally, these three symbols together (大丈夫 / daijoubu) actually meant noble male, but over the years, the meaning has changed completely.

 We say “daijobu” when we tell others we are fine, and there is no need to be worried as everything is OK.
 For example: